ThunderFly-aerospace/TFHT01/README.md

-# TFHT01 ThunderFly Huminidity and Temperature sensor
+# TFHT01 ThunderFly Humidity and Temperature sensor

 Sensor could be directly connected to Pixhawk autopilot with PX4 firmware, or could be used as a sensor of [TF-ATMON monitoring system](https://www.thunderfly.cz/tf-atmon.html).